 The project will be delivered in partnership with Enviro-dynamics, Parks and Wildlife Service, University of Tasmania and Greening Australia.

-Southport heath (Epacris stuartii) is known from one remote location in southern Tasmania and is one of Australia’s 20 priority threatened flora.
-This location is under threat from Phytophthora and inappropriate fire regimes and, in the early 2000’s, an insurance (ex situ) population was established on Southport Island.
+Southport heath (Epacris stuartii) is known from one remote location in southern Tasmania and is one of the 30 priority plants in Australia’s Threatened Species Strategy.
+In the early 2000’s, an insurance (ex situ) population was established on Southport Island to help insure against extinction.
 Although a 2009 census showed a good survival rate, the island is home to several high threat weed species, which puts this population at risk.
-This project builds on works to protect the mainland population from Phytophthora (under NLP1) and will:
+This project builds on conservation work carried out under NLP1 and will:

 - Complete a census of the ex-situ population and put measures in place to protect it from high threat weeds;

-- Enhance the quantity and genetic diversity of seed banked reserves to allow for future conservation plantings.
+- Enhance the quantity and genetic diversity of seed banked reserves;

 The project will be delivered in partnership with DPIPWE, Tasmania’s Parks and Wildlife Service, the Tasmanian Seed Conservation Centre, Threatened Plants Tasmania and pakana Services.